0xAX/asm/content/asm_6.md

 |       0.25 * 2 |    0.5 |             0 |             0.5 |
 |        0.5 * 2 |      1 |             1 |               0 |

-To get the binary representation, we just need to write down integral parts that we got during calculations.
-So `0.625` in binary is `0.101`.
-As the result - our floating point number represented in binary form is `5.625 = 101.101`.
+To get the binary representation, we just write down all the integral parts that we got during the calculations.
+Integral parts for `0.625` are `1`, `0`, and `1`, which gives us `0.101` in binary.
+As a result, a binary representation of our floating point number `5.625` is `0b101.101`.

-If you will start to train to convert decimal floating-point numbers to binary system, you may note one interesting pattern very soon.
-Not all the fractional parts can be converted to binary.
+As you practice converting decimal floating-point numbers to binary, you'll soon notice an interesting pattern: not all fractional parts can be represented in binary.
 For example, let's take a look at the binary representation of the fractional part of the number `5.575`:

 | Multiplication | Result | Integral part | Fractional part |
 |----------------|--------|---------------|-----------------|